OpenPecha/Toolkit/docs/docs/data/op-pipeline.md

 ### Google Cloud Service Account Key

-The key for the OP Pipeline is the `.json` file from Google Cloud when you
+This is contained in the `.json` file that Google Cloud provides as a key for its Cloud Vision service.

-Open it in a text editor and copy the body of the file into this field.
+Open the file in a text editor and copy the `json` code into this field.

 > **Note**: If you don't have a key or need help getting one, read this [guide](#).

 ### Sponsor name

 The could be your name, your organization's name, or the person who bought the Google Cloud credit used to OCR the text(s) in this job.
-The name gets added to the OPF metadata.
+The name that is entered gets added to the OPF metadata.

-### Allow BDRC and OpenPecha to use the results for improving this service.*
+### Allow BDRC and OpenPecha to use the results to improve this service

-By ticking this box, the results get put in a public [OpenPecha Data repository](https://github.com/OpenPecha-Data) on GitHub and you agree to allow BDRC and OP to use the resulting data.
+By ticking this box, the results get put in a public [OpenPecha Data repository](https://github.com/OpenPecha-Data) on GitHub and you agree to allow BDRC and OpenPecha to use the resulting data.

-If you don't agree to share the data, the file will be put in a private repo on OpenPecha Data's GitHub.
+If you don't agree, the file will be put in a private repo on OpenPecha Data's GitHub.
 In this case, after your job is successfully completed, email us at openpecha[at]gmail.com for access.

 ## Processing the OCRs

-After you fill out the form, select **Start**.
-The job may take up to several minutes.
+After filling out the form, select **Start**.
+The job may take several minutes or more, depending on the number of images that are scanned.

 ## All Batches

-On the right side of the Op Pipeline interface is a list of all of the batches that have been processed.
+On the right side of the OP Pipeline interface is a list of recent batches that have been processed.
 Select **Details** next to your batch to see its progress and results.

 ## Batch Details

 Here you can:

-- Select the link under **Results** to go to the repo that contains the OCRd file.
+- Select the link under **Results** to go to the repo(s) that contain(s) the OCRd file(s).
-- Toggle the chevron next to **Inputs** to see the list of files that were OCRd
+- Toggle the chevron next to **Inputs** to see the list of files that were OCRd.
-- Toggle the chevron next to **Pipeline Config** to see the language hints, model type, and engine that were used.
+- Toggle the chevron next to **Pipeline Config** to see the language hint, model type, and OCR engine that were used.
-- Select **Details** under Actions to see more metadata about the batch.
+- Select **Details** under **Actions** to see more metadata about the batch.

 <img width="1031" alt="Batch details" src="https://user-images.githubusercontent.com/51434640/214577513-36560227-0c92-482d-b2d8-70758a38e7b2.png">